Peter Swallow: Political career

 At the 2024 general election, Swallow was elected as the Member of Parliament (MP) for Bracknell with 14,783 votes (33.7%) and a majority of 784.
 Bracknell had previously only ever elected Conservative Party MPs; Swallow defeated James Sunderland.
-On the floor of the House of Commons, Swallow made his maiden speech in February 2025, describing it as “the honour of my life."
+On the floor of the House of Commons, Swallow made his maiden speech in July 2024, describing it as “the honour of my life."

 Swallow currently serves on several joint and Commons committees.
 This includes the Human Rights (Joint Committee); the Court of Referees; and the Norwich Livestock Market Bill [House of Lords] Committee.
 Previously, he was a member of the Institute for Apprenticeships and Technical Education (Transfer of Functions etc) Bill [HL] Committee.

-He currently chairs the All‑Party Parliamentary Group (APPG) on Classics and serves as Vice‑Chair of the APPG for the South East, reflecting his dual interests in heritage education and regional advocacy.
+He currently chairs the All-party parliamentary group (APPG) on Classics and serves as Vice‑Chair of the APPG for the South East, reflecting his dual interests in heritage education and regional advocacy.
 He is also Chair of the APPGs on Schools, Learning and Assessment and Social Mobility.

 In June 2025, he secured a House of Commons Adjournment Debate focused on street parking on residential estates in Bracknell Forest.
+During a debate on 16 June he was reprimanded by the Speaker for "pointing, shouting and bawling".

 In the same month, Swallow voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+On 11 March 2026, Swallow was directed by the Speaker of the Commons to leave the chamber, during Prime Minister’s Questions, following his noisy and disruptive behaviour, with the Speaker also referring to his poor behaviour in previous weeks.